For more details on Methodology click here. For more details on terminology click here.

 Everything on this page regarding the funding trends of Early Recovery needs to be seen in the context of this declining visibility of the sector.

 This forecast is based on our 95% probability range.
-In other words, we are 95% sure that funding will be between $441m and $578m.
+In other words, we are 95% sure that funding will be in this range.
 Below are the other forecast ranges for the Early Recovery sector.
 As we become less sure about our forecast, the range narrows.
-So for example, we think there’s a 50% probability that funding will be between $476m and $528m.
+So for example, we think there’s a 50% probability that funding will be between $281m and $388m.

 But we need to put this into context.
 What does the forecast mean in terms of reaching the funding that is required for the sector (also known as the funding requirement)?
 The total funding requirement globally is determined by how much is needed in each context.
 If you hover over the donut below you’ll be able to see the chances of reaching 25%, 50%, 75%, and 100% of the funding that is required.

-We think that there’s a remote chance that the sector will receive 50% of what is required, let alone more.
-The funding requirement is $2.1bn, thus making it near impossible to reach funding anywhere near this level, or even a quarter of it.
+We think that it’s unlikely that the sector will receive 50% of what is required, let alone more.

-Our forecast is that Early Recovery will receive somewhere between 21% and 27% of the projected funding requirement.
-Our central estimate of $501m would be a significant jump on last year’s amount – but there’s range of possibilities on either side of this number.
+Our forecast is that Early Recovery will receive somewhere between 26% and 68% of the projected funding requirement.
+Our central estimate of $331m would be roughly in line with what was received last year.

 Methodology